Sector Rotation Strategy – What Is It? | Do Stock Rotational Systems Work?

 Why would you do sector rotation?
 What is the purpose of stock and sector rotation?

-If you’re a manager of a warehouse you want to keep your stock as small as possible, but at the same time own the most efficient stock in terms of margins and sales.
-This increases your productivity and efficiency, you get a very organized warehouse, and at the end of the day, you save time and money.
+If you’re a warehouse manager, you want to keep your stock as small as possible but, at the same time, own the most efficient stock in terms of margins and sales.
+This increases your productivity and efficiency, you get a very organized warehouse, and you save time and money at the end of the day.

 That’s the theory in the world of logistics and how to manage your inventory.